 As research advances on the cause and treatment of sepsis, one common point applies to sepsis in pregnant women and the general public—sepsis must be caught early in order to survive the infection without lifetime disability or death.

 In their analysis, scientists determined that slightly more than eight percent of women who received appropriate antibiotics within an hour of diagnosis with sepsis died.
 Twenty percent of women who were not provided the right antibiotics within that first hour died.

 Researchers underscore the importance of taking the vital signs of pregnant and laboring women frequently.
 Given the rapid development of sepsis, the study authors note that good maternal care is critical.
 States Dr. Baur, “We need physicians to take a good, long look at the patient and make sure that vital signs are reassessed frequently, because things can change quickly.”

 Speak With An Experienced Birth Injury Lawyer Today

-The law firm of Schochor and Staton, P.A. delivers aggressive Baltimore birth injury legal representation if you or your child is injured due to medical malpractice.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. delivers aggressive Baltimore birth injury legal representation if you or your child is injured due to medical malpractice.
 Serving clients throughout the country from offices in Baltimore, Maryland, and Washington, DC, we offer you a free consultation to discuss your case.
 Contact us or call 410-234-1000 today.